 Change from 1766.56 as follows:

-In the case of requests for 160 MHz bandwidth, the initiating STA shallcan indicate whether it uses a single or two separate RF LOs.
-In the cases when the responding STA indicates advertises use of transmission of Fine Timing Measurement frames with 160 MHz bandwidthtransmissions, the responding STA shall indicate whether it uses a single or two separate RF LOs.chooses the appropriate entry in the FTM Format and Bandwidth field depending on the number of RF LOs used by the responding STA.
+In the case of requests for 160 MHz bandwidth, the initiating STA shallcan indicate in the FTM Format and Bandwidth field whether it uses a single or two separate RF LOs.
+In the cases when the responding STA indicates advertises use of transmission of Fine Timing Measurement frames with 160 MHz bandwidthtransmissions, the responding STA shall indicate in the FTM Format and Bandwidth field whether it uses a single or two separate RF LOs.chooses the appropriate entry in the FTM Format and Bandwidth field depending on the number of RF LOs used by the responding STA.

 Proposed resolution: